gdewael/cpg-transformer/README.md

 'B': 14, 'X': 15}
 ```

 **(2)** `y.npz`.
 A partially observed methylation matrix as a dictionary of NumPy arrays.
 Every key-value pair corresponds to a chromosome, with the key the name of the chromosome (e.g.: `'chr1'`) and the value a 2D NumPy array corresponding to the methylation matrix for that chromosome.
 Every methylation matrix is a `# sites * # cells` matrix with every element at row `i` and column `j` denoting the methylation state of CpG site `i` of cell `j`.
 Methylation states are encoded by `-1 = unknown`, `0 = unmethylated`, `1 = methylated`.
 For training, we recommend only including CpG sites where at least one cell has an observed state, as columns without observation confer no useful information when training.
 Note that CpG Transformer only accepts forwards strand methylation states.
-If your methylation calls are recorded for both strands separately, you should combine them to the forward strand.
+If your methylation calls are recorded for both strands separately, you should combine them to the forward strand. **New:** for continuous methylation calls, methylation states should be encoded as values `-1 = unknown`, or `[0...1] = methylation frequency`.

 **(3)** `pos.npz`.
 Positions (0-indexed) of all input CpG sites as a dictionary of NumPy arrays.
 Every key-value pair corresponds to a chromosome, with the key the name of the chromosome (e.g.: `'chr1'`) and the value a 1D NumPy array corresponding to the locations of all profiled CpG sites in that chromosome (columns in the second input).